 Operant Conditioning

 Operant conditioning involves gradual exposure to the feared stimuli (in this case, speaking), to shape behaviors, with successive approximations, to habituate and desensitize to anxiety.
-People with SM are challenged with small challenges first, then positively reinforced for meeting those challenges.
+People with selective mutism are tasked with small challenges first, then positively reinforced for meeting those challenges.
 Then their challenges are gradually increased, which helps their brain continue to habituate and desensitize to anxiety.

 Cognitive Behavior Therapy (CBT)

-CBT is based on a cognitive theory of psychopathology in which people’s thoughts or perceptions regarding situations in their lives can positively or negatively influence their emotional, physiological, and behavioral reactions.
-Dr. Beck’s CBT is evidenced-based for anxiety disorders.
+CBT for anxiety is based on a cognitive theory of psychopathology in which people’s thoughts or perceptions regarding situations in their lives can positively or negatively influence their emotional, physiological, and behavioral reactions.

 - Thought distortions